austral-electronics/ThunderballH7/README.md

      - To Bootload a new image using the USB Bootloader:
          - *Thunderball H7 OEM - STM32 H7 Calculator*
          - *USB-A to USB-C cable (Android phone charging cable)*
-         - *A PC with this SDK*
+         - *A PC with STM32CubeProgrammer*

      - To test the Web pages demo:
          - *M12<->RJ45 Ethernet Cable*
          - *M12 CANBus Cable (NMEA2000 Cable)*
          - *12V Power Supply*

-     - To test an RS232 Console on COM1 (stdio redirection) as well as the FRAM, RTC and backlight:
+     - To compile and test an RS232 Console on COM1 (stdio redirection) as well as the FRAM, RTC and backlight:
          - *A Binder 620 to DB9 RS232 cable + an USB To Serial DB9 (RS232) Adapter Cable (see Datasheet for wiring)*
+         - *A PC with this SDK*

-     - To Debug in JTAG/SWD:
+     - To debug in JTAG/SWD:
          - *Thunderball H7 version with a blind Grommet in the base of the enclosure to access to JTAG/SWD JST connector (See the datasheet)*
          - *ST-LINK/V2 Probe*
          - *JST_2_Ribbon_JTAG_Cable - JTAG Adapter (See the datasheet)*